PostHog/posthog.com/contents/careers.md

 ## Our backers

-We're young, but we're already [backed](/handbook/strategy/investors) by many of the best investors in the world.
+We're young, but we're already [backed](/handbook/strategy/investors) by many of the best investors in the world and have millions of dollars in funding.

 This includes YCombinator, Solomon Hykes (ex-founder/CEO Docker), David Cramer (Founder/CEO Sentry), Adam Goldstein (Founder Hipmunk).
 See [the rest](/handbook/strategy/investors)!

 # Open roles

-## Front end developer
+## Website designer (3-6 month contract)

 ### Objectives

-PostHog is focussed on growth.
-The quality of our front end design and interaction is a key signal as to the quality of our product when developers are evaluating its potential use.
+PostHog launched in February 2020 with a very simple product.
+It immediately took off!

+We are now focussing heavily on improving the quality of our design and branding.

-We are looking for someone who can take ownership of two key areas:
+We are looking for someone to work with us on overhauling our website and documentation, which is a critical part of our growth.

-* Work with our designer to create a beautiful new, re-branded website and a best-in-class docs experience.
+If you would like to work with our graphic designer to create a beautiful new, re-branded website and a best-in-class docs experience, please get in touch.
-* Then, improve the UX of our product.
-You'd be working closely with our engineering team.

 When we say ownership, we really mean it - we are looking for someone proactive and comfortable with autonomy.

-Sidenote: adorable hedgehogs, cool dev focussed stuff, remote first and open source.
-What's not to like?
+Sidenote: geometric hedgehogs meet 1980s office chic.
+Have a look at some of our early ideas.

 ### Hiring process

-* Please send us links to some of your previous work if possible and a (short!) cover letter
+* Please send some links to james@posthog.com with your best work
 * You'll meet our CEO James over Zoom
 * You'll meet our CTO Tim over Zoom
 * We'll pay you normal contracting rates for anywhere between 1-5 days to do some work with us.
-That'll give you a chance to learn how we'd work with you, and for us to see how you work
+That'll give you a chance to learn how we'd work with you, and for us to see how you work.
-* We make a decision with you
+* We make a decision with you.
+We'd then move you onto a longer term relationship.

 ### How to apply

 Email a thoughtful cover letter to [james@posthog.com](mailto:james@posthog.com).
 A good cover letter includes:

-* Why you are passionate about front end development
-* A few links or examples of previous work if available
-* What you like/dislike about PostHog
+* Links to your best web design work
+* Why you'd be excited to work with us
 * How you found us

 ## Full stack engineer